ndducnha/uav_awn/README.md

-# Forecasting with missing data with real UAV dataset.
+# Experiments for the forecasting with missing data by real UAV dataset.

 This is a source code for the experiments to demonstrate the forecasting with missing data using the real UAV dataset.